bnb-chain/greenfield-docs/docs/guide/storage-provider/run-book/run-testnet-SP-node.md

 ./build/bin/gnfd keys export bls --unarmored-hex --unsafe --keyring-backend os
 ```

-maintenance account is not needed for SP deployment, but you would also need to export it for self-testing:
+maintenance account is not needed for SP deployment, but you should export it for self-testing:

 ```shell
 ./build/bin/gnfd keys export maintenance --unarmored-hex --unsafe --keyring-backend os